Keyboard shortcuts

 • DST is a 3-byte destination hint (2 bytes in MAC Ack packets)

-• CHANNEL is a 2-byte channel identifier
+• CHAN is a 2-byte channel identifier

 • SRC is a compact 3-byte source hint (when S flag is clear) or 32-byte source public key (when S flag is set); in multicast and blind unicast packets with encryption enabled, SRC is encrypted inside the ciphertext rather than appearing as a separate field